 Students may elect to participate in 3-day seminar courses for variable credit.
 These courses cover a range of timely and relevant topics.
-Previous seminar topics have included climate change, generational differences, addiction, and women in business.

 Students who elect to take the seminar for 3-credits may use it to fulfill specific core or program requirements dependent on topic; students who elect to take the 1-credit option may only use it to satisfy general elective credits needed for degree completion.